 The way to thicken custard is with a thickening agent.
 Some recipes call for flour, some call for cornstarch, or tapioca.
 If you are making low carb custard then those things will not be suitable options.

-If you want to make your keto egg custard thicker, you can use a product called xanthan gum.
+If you want to make it thicker, you can use a product called xanthan gum.
 We use it to thicken all kinds of things, like pudding, gravy.
 I would suggest ¼ tsp at a time, which may be all that you ever need.